Guardians vs. Angels Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has six doubles, a triple, a home run, 20 walks and 12 RBI (39 total hits).
-He's also stolen seven bases.
+- Steven Kwan has put up 39 hits with six doubles, a triple, a home run and 21 walks.
+He has driven in 12 runs with seven stolen bases.

 Kwan Recent Games